baselkelziye/PCIe_Scrambler/README.md

 ![Scrambler Diagram](https://github.com/baselkelziye/PCIe_Scrambler/blob/main/images/scrambler_diagram.png?raw=true)

 ## 🛠️ Implementation Considerations
-Since the LFSR advances 1 state per clock and in order to scramble 1 Byte of data in 250MHz speed we need a clock with 2GHZ speed which is impractical in FPGA, And Since PCIe GEN3 uses a 32 bit width LFSR it requires 8GHZ clock speed to scramble a byte of data.
+Since the LFSR advances 1 state per clock and in order to scramble 1 Byte of data the LFSR shall be advanced 8 times, To be able to scramble a byte of data in 250MHz speed we need a clock with 2GHZ speed which is impractical in FPGA.
 Further more our scramble shall be able to scramble 1,2 and 4 byte/s of data with one clock cycle in respect with the scrambling rules imposed by the PCIe Standart.
 ### 🔧 Implemented Solution
 LFSR can be parallelized easily and we will use parallelized LFSR to scramble 1,2 and 4 byte/s of data in one clock cycle.
 For more information on paralleled LFSR please check this [website](http://outputlogic.com/?page_id=205)